-NOTE: A great way to prepare the corn for this dish is to roast it:
+NOTE: A great way to prepare the corn for this dish is to roast it.

-Preheat oven to 450°F on convection oven/roast with rack in position 1 (bottom position).
-On the baking sheet place the 3 ears of corn with about 1⁄4 cup of water and place on the rack.
+Preheat oven to 450°F on convection oven/roast.
+On the baking sheet place the 3 ears of corn with about 1⁄4 cup of water and place in the bottom rack position (position 1).
 Roast for about 20 to 25 minutes until you can smell the corn and the husks are brown.
 Remove from oven and allow corn to cool completely before you remove the husks.